M1-CHPS/glhpc/docs/lab5.md

-# TD5: Experimental Methodology and Scientific Reporting
+# Lab 5: Experimental Methodology and Scientific Reporting
 <hr class="gradient" />

 Regression is a classical machine learning problem.
 It aims at learning to predict a continuous variable from input features.